 Can you begin by telling us a little about yourself?

 I was born in Oakland CA, went to New York University and Circle in the Square Theatre School for college,.
 I managed the off-Broadway theater Circle in the Square before moving to Los Angeles for pilot season.
 In 1990 I founded The Blank Theatre in Los Angeles where I remain as the founding artistic director.
 I am an actor, director, producer, writer.
 I also have been recognized for my work supporting the LGBTQ community by the California state legislature.
+I recommend you to check this page, if you need the best acting classes to become an actor.

 You founded and are artistic director of The Blank Theatre in Los Angeles.
 What do you love most about doing that?
 What’s the most challenging aspect?